Fazer (rapper)

 Richard Rawson (born 5 February 1987), better known by his stage name Fazer, is a British rapper, singer, songwriter, record producer and DJ.
-He is popularly known as the member of hip hop trio N-Dubz releasing three studio albums and winning four MOBO awards with the group.
-Rawson has said that whilst growing up his biggest influences were Tupac Shakur, Biggie, Rakim, T.I., and Jay-Z.
+He is popularly known as a member of hip hop trio N-Dubz, with whom he released four studio albums and won four MOBO Awards.

 Early life

 Fazer is the son of an English father and Jamaican mother, and was brought up in Camden Town, London.
 Fazer first met Dappy when they started attending the same karate class, becoming best friends at school.
 They attended Haverstock School, with third member Tulisa Contostavlos (Dappy's cousin) attending the school for a while as well.
 It was at school that the trio became close friends and formed N-Dubz.

 Career

 Fazer is a member of hip hop trio N-Dubz, from the age of 11.
 N-Dubz is known as one of the first breakthrough acts for UK Urban Music.
 They released three platinum-selling studio albums and won five MOBO awards.
 N-Dubz released their first album, Uncle B, in 2008, followed by Against All Odds in 2009, and Love.Live.Life in 2010.
 In 2011 the band announced a hiatus to focus on solo projects, after a hugely successful UK Arena Tour and a compilation album Greatest Hits.
 The group have said on many occasions that they will reunite.
 In May 2022 the group officially reformed announcing a UK arena tour.